4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: Conclusion

 \section{Conclusion}

-\strut We have shown that deciding the outcome of the Maker-Breaker game or the Maker-Maker game on a 4-uniform hypergraph is a {\PSPACE}-complete problem.
+\strut As our main result, we have shown that deciding the outcome of the Maker-Breaker game or the Maker-Maker game on a 4-uniform hypergraph is a {\PSPACE}-complete problem.
 For the Maker-Breaker convention, this closes the complexity gap since the game on hypergraphs of rank 3 is solved in polynomial time \cite{Florian_MB3}.
 For the Maker-Maker convention, this improves on the previous result for hypergraphs of rank 4 \cite{FlorianJonas_MM4}, but the problem remains open for hypergraphs of rank 3.

-A possible follow-up could be to consider subclasses of 4-uniform hypergraphs.
-As an example, for the Maker-Breaker game played on the edges of a forest graph where Maker aims at obtaining a path $P_5$ (the underlying hypergraph is 4-uniform, as a $P_5$ has 4 edges), a linear-time algorithm has been obtained \cite{Arthur}.
-Our {\sf PSPACE}-hard constructions have bounded degree, but they contain many pairs of edges which share two or three vertices.
-One could study the complexity of the Maker-Breaker game or the Maker-Maker game on {\em linear} 4-uniform hypergraphs (or hypergraphs of rank 4), meaning that any two distinct edges intersect on at most one vertex.
+Our {\sf PSPACE}-hard constructions have bounded maximum degree, but they contain many pairs of edges which share two or three vertices.
+Therefore, one could study the complexity of the Maker-Breaker and Maker-Maker games on hypergraphs that are {\em linear}, meaning that any two distinct edges intersect on at most one vertex.
+It is also of note that the fragment of \textsc{GeneralizedGeography} that we reduce from uses planar digraphs \cite{Geography} and, as such, our method generates $O(1)$-planar 4-uniform hypergraphs.
+It would be interesting to see if the Maker-Breaker and Maker-Maker problems remain {\sf PSPACE}-complete on planar 4-uniform hypergraphs.